KhaledBaki/Minesweeper/README.md

 # Minesweeper🚩💣
-Recreating the popular logic game using C and by following a tutorial, note this is my first time experimenting with the raylib libraries, so this is going to be a learning experience for me!
+Recreating the popular logic game using C by following a tutorial, note this is my first time experimenting with the raylib libraries, so this is going to be a learning experience for me!
+Please feel free to check out the code for yourselves.

 # Project Milestone Log: